Aryan4433/OmniRAG-Hybrid-Document-Web-Intelligence-System/README.md

-# OmniRAG-Hybrid-Document-Web-Intelligence-System
+# 🧠 OmniRAG – Hybrid Document & Web Intelligence System

-OmniRAG is an advanced Retrieval-Augmented Generation (RAG) application that intelligently combines document-based semantic search with real-time web retrieval.
+OmniRAG is an advanced **Retrieval-Augmented Generation (RAG)** application that combines document-based semantic search with real-time web retrieval.

 The system first attempts to answer queries using context extracted from uploaded PDF documents.
-If the requested information is not found in the document context, it automatically falls back to live web search using DuckDuckGo and generates a response using LLM reasoning.
+If the answer is not found in the document, it automatically falls back to live web search using DuckDuckGo and generates a response using LLM reasoning.

-This architecture ensures:

-High accuracy from local knowledge sources

-Reduced hallucination

-Real-time knowledge augmentation when required

-Intelligent fallback logic
+This hybrid architecture ensures higher reliability, reduced hallucination, and dynamic knowledge augmentation.

+---

-🚀 Key Features
+## 🚀 Features

-📄 Document-Based Semantic Search
+### 📄 Document-Based Semantic Search

-Upload PDF documents
+- Upload and process PDF documents

-Automatic text chunking with overlap
+- Recursive text chunking with overlap

-Vector embedding generation using SentenceTransformers
+- SentenceTransformer embeddings

-Chroma vector database for similarity retrieval
+- Chroma vector database for similarity search

-🔎 Intelligent Web Fallback
+### 🔎 Intelligent Web Fallback

-Automatic detection when answer is not found in document
+- Detects when answer is not present in document

-Real-time DuckDuckGo search integration
+- Performs real-time DuckDuckGo search

-LLM-powered synthesis of web results
+- Synthesizes web results using LLM reasoning

-🤖 LLM-Powered Reasoning
+### 🤖 LLM-Powered Generation

-Groq LLaMA 3.1 8B model integration
+- Groq LLaMA 3.1 8B Instant model

-Context-constrained RAG prompting
+- Context-constrained RAG prompting

-Explicit hallucination control using NOT_FOUND logic
+- Explicit hallucination control using `NOT_FOUND` logic

-💬 Interactive Chat Interface
+### 💬 Interactive Chat Interface

-Streamlit-based conversational UI
+- Built with Streamlit
+- Persistent session state
+- Multi-turn conversational experience

+---

+## 🏗️ System Architecture

 🛠️ Tech Stack